Save a Life. Train a Midwife.

 Your gift makes it possible to train Ugandan midwives serving the most vulnerable women in the world.

-The following 5 women were awarded scholarships this year…
+The following 6 women were awarded scholarships in 2024…

 Why I Wanted To Be A Midwife